-For advance settings, I suggest you check the user manual to get a better idea of how you can tweak your router to perform even better.
+For advance settings, check the user manual to get a better idea of how you can tweak your router to perform even better.

-There are other features that most households would appreciate.
+There are other features most households would appreciate.

 Parental control is a great feature for those who need it; parents can assign specific times when a device can or cannot access the internet.

-Smart QoS allows the user to setup and prioritizes access per task.
-It also supports IPV6 and true VPN (not passthrough); these features are mainly for small to medium businesses.
+Smart QoS allows the user to set up and prioritize access per task.
+It also supports IPV6 and true VPN (not pass-through).
+These features are mainly for small to medium businesses.
 However, some people at home can still appreciate it.

 For a wireless router under $100, it has features you would commonly see on high-end routers.
 It is not the best compared to more expensive routers out there.
-But for routers similar to its price range this is by far the best router under 100 dollars you can get for your home.
+But for routers similar to its price range, this is by far, the best router under $100 you can get for your home.

-The Nighthawk R6700 is a fantastic router for under 100 dollars, and should likely be in the first spot due to it's very fast real world speed.
+The Nighthawk R6700 is a fantastic router for under $100, and should likely be in the first spot due to its very fast real-world speed.

-Netgear may have finally addressed the firmware issues that were causing massive issues with their routers, until I know for sure, they will stay in second place.
+Netgear may have finally addressed the firmware issues that were causing massive issues with their routers, though for now, they will stay in second place.

-The Netgear offers basically the same capabilities as the ASUS router, the R6700 does have a bit of a slower processor though.
+The Netgear offers basically the same capabilities as the ASUS router, though the R6700 does have a bit of a slower processor.